 It is important for the purchasing power of the common man to increase, as this would further boost demand, and hence spur development, in addition to benefiting investors.
 The faster people are pulled out of poverty and brought into the middle class, the more opportunity will there be for global business.
 Therefore, investors from abroad need to create jobs.
 Cost effective manufacturing and a handsome buyer – one who has purchasing power – are both required.
 More employment means more purchasing power.

 If each one of our millions of youngsters resolves to manufacture at least one such item, India can become a net exporter of goods.
 I, therefore, urge upon the youth, in particular our small entrepreneurs that they would never compromise, at least on two counts.
 First, zero defect and, second again zero effect.
 We should manufacture goods in such a way that they carry zero defect, that our exported goods are never returned to us.
 We should manufacture goods with zero effect that they should not have a negative impact on the environment.

 Aggressive branding and marketing

 Many previous governments had taken different steps to attract foreign investment (FDI) to boost manufacturing.
 ‘Make in India initiative’ talks about nothing different, but this initiative involves better branding and marketing to gain investor confidence.
-The need to give stress to manufacturing and industries is made clear.
+The need to give stress on manufacturing and industries is made clear.
 An entrepreneurial culture is encouraged, with relaxation in policies.
-Make in India is surely a visionary move considering the low performance of our industries in last 3-4 years.
+Make in India is surely a visionary move considering the low performance of our industries in the last 3-4 years.

-Yes, UPSC aspirants and general public interested to know the details of Indian economy (particularly manufacturing sector) got a really good website to do research upon.
+Yes, UPSC aspirants and the general public interested to know the details of the Indian economy (particularly the manufacturing sector) got a really good website to do research upon.
 We are adding www.makeinindia.com to the list of useful government websites for IAS preparation realizing the value of its content.
 Aspirants are advised to take the best out of this portal, particularly focusing on the links given below.